-Steven Hardy, Ph.D. is a pediatric psychologist in the Center for Cancer and Blood Disorders who is engaged in clinical, research and education activities related to the psychosocial care of children with cancer, sickle cell disease and other hematologic diseases.
-He also holds a faculty appointment as an assistant professor of Psychiatry and Behavioral Sciences in The George Washington University School of Medicine and Health Sciences.
+Steven Hardy, Ph.D. is the Director of Psychology and Patient Care Services, as well as a psychologist in the Center for Cancer and Blood Disorders.
+Dr. Hardy is engaged in clinical, research and education activities related to the psychosocial care of children with cancer, sickle cell disease and other hematologic diseases.
+He holds a faculty appointment as an assistant professor of Psychiatry and Behavioral Sciences in The George Washington University School of Medicine and Health Sciences.

 Dr. Hardy specializes in the emotional, behavioral and cognitive aspects of children's health, with a particular emphasis on evaluating and treating psychological difficulties among children with cancer or sickle cell disease.
 Dr. Hardy provides services in both inpatient and outpatient clinic settings and works with multidisciplinary teams to ensure that patients and families receive comprehensive care in the Divisions of Hematology, Oncology, and Blood and Marrow Transplantation.